 The Amiron wireless has a very solid build, angular arched metal gimbal design, well-padded headband, and circular cups.
 The color finish is flipped on the Amiron Wireless compared to the wired.
-Where it is darker on the wired, such as the cups, it now a lighter gray.
+Where it is darker on the wired, such as the cups, it is now a lighter gray.
 Where the wired is lighter, such as the headband, it is darker on the wireless version.

-The materials used, however, seem to be similar including the hard plastic cups, a similar textured cloth to Alcantara on the headband/pads and the light silver metal for the gimbals.
+The materials used, however, seem to be similar including the hard plastic cups, a similar textured cloth to Alcantara on the headband/pads, and the light silver metal for the gimbals.
 It is incredibly sturdy and weighs in at a hefty 380g but despite perceptions of an ultra-rigid design, it is fairly flexible as the picture below demonstrates.

 The changes?
-Instead of a wired open grill mesh on the front of the cups, the Amiron Wireless comes with a single smooth plate surface broken only by 4 little ridges, north, south, east and west on the right.
+Instead of a wired open grill mesh on the front of the cups, the Amiron Wireless comes with a single smooth plate surface broken only by 4 little ridges, north, south, east, and west on the right.
 This is your touch surface where the vast majority of controls are located including playback, codec, and phone controls.
 The left has no touch or control features.

 The cups are a little deeper than the Amiron Home wired edition in order to house the Bluetooth tech and integrated physical controls for pairing and power.
-There are also two venting ports to the read just above the gimbal hinges.
+There are also two venting ports to the right just above the gimbal hinges.

 You have one flush power button to the side along with a USB-C charging port beside it.
 The flush button is a little tricky to use by the way.
 I would have preferred it slightly more raised as I miss it sometimes when trying to use it on my head.

-To the other side, you have a cable port.
+On the other side, you have a cable port.
 That’s right, the Amiron Wireless can be used as a wired closed-back version of the Amiron open-back design.
 The best of both worlds for wired and wireless enthusiasts.

-It is, however, a single-sided (right cup) entry system as opposed to the Amiron Home dual entry and to facilitate the signal the Wireless has a wire per channel coming down to the cup from the headband.
-It is not as clean looking a finish as the wired edition but for ‘on the go’ use but it is a little easier to manage a single wire connection.
+It is, however, a single-sided (right cup) entry system as opposed to the Amiron Home dual entry, and to facilitate the signal the Wireless has a wire per channel coming down to the cup from the headband.
+It is not as clean-looking a finish as the wired edition but for ‘on the go’ use but it is a little easier to manage a single wire connection.

 The cable itself is a short 1.2 m, detachable, 4-pole mini stereo jack (3.5 mm) single-entry with a pressure-based lock rather than any ‘twist-and-turn’ system.
 The connecting jack is a 3-pole TRS gold-plated jack and fairly universal so it is possible you can cable roll the Amiron Wireless.